AlpG2308/Physics-Engine/readme.md

 ## Pygame

-Pygame has a few notable "features" first of all are all the positions of the rectangles stored as integere values.
+Pygame has a few notable "features".
+First of all are the positions of the rectangles stored as integere values.
 Float values wont have an impact in the over positions of the rectangle.
 Furthermore, would the use of of the bottom or the top of the rectangle at the boundary be more sensible but currently the code only works with center value.
 The reason for that will be investigated in the future.